MicrosoftDocs/fabric-docs/docs/governance/data-loss-prevention-overview.md

 * DLP policies for Fabric are defined in the [Microsoft Purview compliance portal](https://go.microsoft.com/fwlink/p/?linkid=2077149).

 * DLP policies apply to workspaces.
 Only workspaces hosted in Fabric or  [Premium capacities](./service-premium-what-is.md) are supported.
+For more information about capacities, see [Microsoft Fabric license types](../enterprise/licenses#microsoft-fabric-license-types).

 * DLP evaluation workloads impact capacity.
 See [CPU metering for DLP policy evaluation](#cpu-metering-for-dlp-policy-evaluation) for more information.